idcxa/v3/README.md

-# noobdestroyer
+# Iteration 3 in my attempt to build a chess engine

-a chess engine that can beat you easily if youre bad at chess
+can beat you if youre bad

 #### Recommended Compiling Instructions
 ### Linux